 - (g) Form of bond; deposit in lieu of bond; stipulation on security; jurisdiction over sureties to be set forth in undertaking. - (1) A bond given under Subdivision (b) may be either a commercial bond having a surety authorized to transact insurance business under Title 31A, or a personal bond having one or more sureties who are residents of Utah having a collective net worth of at least twice the amount of the bond, exclusive of property exempt form execution.
-Sureties on personal bonds shall-must make and file a declaration setting forth in reasonable detail the assets and liabilities of the surety.

-(4) A bond shall must provide that each surety submits to the jurisdiction of the court and irrevocably appoints the clerk of the court as the surety's agent upon whom any papers_documents affecting the surety's liability on the bond may be served, and that the surety's liability may be enforced on motion and upon such notice as the court may require without the necessity of an independent action.
+Sureties on personal bonds shall-must make and file an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, setting forth in reasonable detail the assets and liabilities of the surety. - (2) The court may permit a deposit of money in court or other security to be given in lieu of giving a bond. - (3) The parties may by written stipulation agree to the form and amount of security. - (4) A bond shall must provide that each surety submits to the jurisdiction of the court and irrevocably appoints the clerk of the court as the surety's agent upon whom any papers documents affecting the surety's liability on the bond may be served, and that the surety's liability may be enforced on motion and upon such notice as the court may require without the necessity of an independent action.